Why stacking 7 tools costs more than an integrated solution

 - Tests required for each major update

-In total, for a person in charge of the operational management of your stack (often an IT, ops manager, or even a CFO who juggles multiple roles), easily count 5 to 10 hours per month of pure administrative work.
-Over a year, this represents 60 to 120 hours dedicated solely to keeping the stack afloat.
+In total, for a person in charge of the operational management of your stack (often an IT or ops manager, or even a CFO), you can easily count on 5 to 10 hours per month of pure administrative work.
+Over the course of a year, this represents 60 to 120 hours devoted solely to keeping the stack afloat.

-Beyond lost euros and hours, a fragmented stack deprives you of a crucial competitive advantage: the ability to manage your activity in real-time and react quickly to opportunities.
+Beyond the euros and hours lost, a fragmented stack deprives you of a crucial competitive advantage: the ability to pilot your business in real time and react rapidly to opportunities.

-The fundamental problem with a scattered stack?
-Your data is spread across 7 different places, with no coherent overview.
+The fundamental problem with a dispersed stack?
+Your data is scattered in 7 different places, with no coherent overview.

 The consequences are direct:

-- Your sales data is in the CRM
+- Your sales data are in the CRM

-- Project progress is in the project management tool
+- Project progress in the project management tool

-- Financial data is in your accounting tool
+- Financial data are in your accounting tool

-- Resource planning is… somewhere in a spreadsheet
+- The resource schedule is… somewhere in a spreadsheet

-- Result: no consolidated view of your activity at any given moment
+- Result: no consolidated view of your business at any given time

-- At the end of each month, someone spends 1 to 2 days consolidating data from 7 different sources
+- At the end of each month, someone spends 1-2 days consolidating data from 7 different sources

-- Dashboards are already obsolete by the time they’re ready
+- Dashboards are obsolete by the time they’re ready

-- “We should check team availability, but it’s complicated to cross-reference”
+- “We’d have to check the team’s availability, but it’s complicated to cross-check.”

-- “I don’t know exactly where we stand on our quarterly goals”
+- “I don’t know exactly where we stand on our objectives for the quarter”.

 Missed opportunities

-- A potential client asks if you can start a project next week: impossible to respond quickly without spending 2 hours checking 4 different tools
+- A potential customer asks if you can start a project next week: impossible to answer quickly without spending 2 hours checking 4 different tools

-- You don’t detect that a project is financially drifting until it’s too late
+- You don’t detect when a project is going off course financially until it’s too late.

-- Impossible to quickly identify your most profitable activities to develop them
+- Unable to quickly identify your most profitable activities and develop them further

 Agility sacrificed on the altar of complexity

-In a rapidly evolving market, the ability to pivot quickly is a major competitive advantage.
-A fragmented stack takes that away from you.
+In a fast-moving market, the ability to pivot quickly is a major competitive advantage.
+A fragmented stack takes it away.

-- Each decision requires consulting and cross-referencing multiple sources
+- Each decision requires consultation and cross-checking of several sources

-- Processes are rigid because they depend on the complex articulation between several tools
+- Processes are fixed because they depend on the complex articulation between several tools

-- Modifying a process involves reviewing the logic in 5 or 6 tools
+- Modifying a process involves reviewing the logic of 5 or 6 tools

-- Do you want to launch a new type of service?
+- Would you like to launch a new type of service?

-- You first need to check if your 7 tools can support this new workflow
+- The first thing to check is whether your 7 tools can support this new workflow

-- Train teams on these new configurations in 7 different tools
+- Train teams in these new configurations using 7 different tools

 - Estimated time: several weeks, even months

-- Centralized setup for the new project type
+- Centralized configuration of the new project type

-The difference between seizing a market opportunity or letting it pass to a more agile competitor.
+The difference between seizing a market opportunity or passing it on to a more agile competitor.

-Shadow IT: the cost we don’t even see
+Shadow IT: the cost you don’t even see

-Now let’s talk about an insidious phenomenon: Shadow IT, meaning the tools your employees use without your knowledge.
+Now let’s talk about an insidious phenomenon: Shadow IT, i.e. the tools your employees use without your knowledge.

-The numbers are staggering: more than a third of applications used in companies are Shadow IT, according to Zylo.
-And 67% of IT managers cite unauthorized tool purchases among their main challenges.
-67% of IT managers cite unauthorized tool purchases among their top challenges.
+The figures are staggering: according to Zylo, more than a third of the applications used in companies are Shadow IT.
+And 67% of IT managers cite the purchase of unauthorized tools as one of their main challenges.

 Why do your teams do this?
-Often because your official stack is so cumbersome and fragmented that they look for workarounds to be effective.
+Often because your official stack is so cumbersome and fragmented that they’re looking for workarounds to be efficient.
 “I use this personal to-do tool because our official tool is too complicated.”
-“I pay for a small SaaS out of my own pocket because it saves me 2 hours a week.”
+“I pay for a little SaaS out of my own pocket because it saves me 2 hours a week.”

-- Data security: your client information circulates in unsecured tools
+- Data security: your customer information circulates in unsecured tools

-- GDPR compliance: you no longer control where personal data is stored
+- RGPD compliance: you no longer control where personal data is stored

-- Uncontrolled costs: subscriptions paid by employees that appear nowhere
+- Unchecked costs: subscriptions paid for by employees are nowhere to be seen

-- Individual dependence: the day that employee leaves, no one knows how to retrieve the data
+- Individual dependence: the day this employee leaves, no one knows how to retrieve the data.

-Shadow IT is often a symptom of an overly complex official stack.
-And it adds another layer of hidden costs and risks.
+Shadow IT is often the symptom of an overly complex official stack.
+And it adds yet another layer of hidden costs and risks.

 The real calculation: how much does your stack REALLY cost?

-Now let’s do the full calculation.
-Here’s how to evaluate the true cost of your software infrastructure, beyond simple monthly subscriptions.
+Now let’s do the math.
+Here’s how to estimate the real cost of your software infrastructure, beyond simple monthly subscriptions.

 4-step calculation methodology